A Complete Guide to the Tiger’s Nest (Taktsang) Paro, Bhutan

 In our daily lives, we enter sacred places quite easily.
-Get into a car, park and zoom in through the doors of the temple.
-Well, Tiger’s nest says “That’s too boring and easy” - you can’t meet me that easily.
+Get into a car, park it, and zoom in through the doors of the temple.
+Well, Tiger’s Nest says “That’s too boring and easy” - you can’t meet me that easily.

 To reach the Taktsang, you need to make a rigorous trek of 2-3 hours depending on your pace, one way.
-Though the complete distance is about 6 km round trip, the dirt trail from the bottom to the top is really steep and almost vertical and also slippery at some points.
-Also, you are always at the edge of the mountains throughout, and have to be very careful.
+Though the complete distance is about 6.5 km (4 miles) round trip, the dirt trail from the bottom to the top is really steep and almost vertical and also slippery at some points.
+Also, you are at the edge of the mountains throughout and have to be VERY VERY careful.
 Missing a step may be fatal.
-It is frankly quite challenging if you do not work out regularly, but nonetheless doable by most with adequate breaks as needed.
+It is frankly quite challenging if you do not work out regularly, but nonetheless doable by most, with adequate breaks as needed.

 The trek starts right from the parking area.
-You make your way through a sprawling array of tall trees - this is the start of the trek.
+You make your way through a sprawling array of tall trees - this is the start of your trek.
 Guides are available here who could be hired to help you with the trail to the top and enrich your experience with interesting stories related to Paro, Tiger’s Nest and Bhutan in general.
 You also have the option to take a horseback ride for the first half of the trek (till the cafeteria) for 850 BTN (₹ 850).
-It is interesting to see how these smart handsome horses trek their way through steep trails with you on their back - Quiet an experience!
+It is interesting to see how these smart handsome horses trek their way through steep trails with you on their back - Quite an experience!
 You could also rent wooden hiking poles here for 50 BTN (₹ 50).
 These have to be returned on your way back.

 The first half of the trek is the most difficult due to the steepness of the path, which is almost vertical.
 Taking those huge steps drains out all the energy.
 When you’re almost done with about 1.5 km, you get your first glimpse of the Tiger’s Nest.
 Standing high up there staring at you, its such a morale-booster!
 You sure are to forget the pain your body is going through and are filled with excitement all over again!